stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 without the intention of returning.
 To this end he offered to shew Willett the entire house, and at once proceeded to lead the doctor through every room from cellar to attic.
-Willett looked sharply, but noted that the visible books were far too few and trivial ever to have filled the wide gaps on Ward&rsquo;s shelves at home, and that the meagre so-called &ldquo;laboratory&rdquo; was the flimsiest sort of a blind.
+Willett looked sharply, but noted that the visible books were far too few and trivial ever to have filled the wide gaps on Ward's shelves at home, and that the meagre so-called  "laboratory " was the flimsiest sort of a blind.
 Clearly there were a library and a laboratory elsewhere; but just where, it was impossible to say.
 Essentially defeated in his quest for something he could not name, Willett returned to town before evening and told the senior Ward everything which had occurred.
 They agreed that the youth must be definitely out of his mind, but decided that nothing drastic need be done just then.
-Above all, Mrs. Ward must be kept in as complete an ignorance as her son&rsquo;s own strange typed notes would permit.
+Above all, Mrs. Ward must be kept in as complete an ignorance as her son's own strange typed notes would permit.

   Mr. Ward now determined to call in person upon his son, making it wholly a surprise visit.
 Dr. Willett took him in his car one evening, guiding him to within sight of the bungalow and waiting patiently for his return.
 The session was a long one, and the father emerged in a very saddened and perplexed state.
-His reception had developed much like Willett&rsquo;s, save that Charles had been an excessively long time in appearing after the visitor had forced his way into the hall and sent the Portuguese away with an imperative demand; and in the bearing of the altered son there was no trace of filial affection.
+His reception had developed much like Willett's, save that Charles had been an excessively long time in appearing after the visitor had forced his way into the hall and sent the Portuguese away with an imperative demand; and in the bearing of the altered son there was no trace of filial affection.
 The lights had been dim, yet even so the youth